mmoomocow/digital-commendations/README.md

 A digital commendation system being developed for use at Bayfield High School

+## ⚠️ PROJECT ARCHIVED ⚠️

+This project has been archived for now as I have completed my assessments.
+At some point I might return to this and keep working on it.

 ## Install Instructions

 This project requires Python 3.10 or higher!